dkackman/diffusers-workflow/README.md

 #### Simple Image Generation with an Input Variable

 This example declares a variable for the `prompt` which can then be set on the command line.
-The `prompt` variable is then used in the `prompt` argument of the `StableDiffusionPipeline` model.
+The `prompt` variable is then used in the `prompt` argument of the model.

 ```bash
 python -m dh.run test_job.json prompt="an orange" num_images_per_prompt=4